wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 From the Dashboard, select **Preview**.
 Then, **Select audiences to preview as** to view the Dashboard for different audiences that were targeted to cards.
-Cards that have not been targeted will be seen by the entire organization.
+Cards that haven't been targeted will be seen by the entire organization.
 After selecting an audience, toggle between the **Mobile** and **Desktop** views.

-When you are done previewing, select **Close preview**.
+When you're done previewing, select **Close preview**.